oddbyte/dotdotslash/README.md

 # Groups:

-- Init (GID 0) -- Responsible for checking for updates, applying them, starting Zygote, and loading kernel modules.
-This is the only app that can load/unload kernel modules, and is the only app that has permission to mount / remount stuff outside /mnt/.
+- System (GID 0) -- This is a shared user and group.
+We should minimize usage of this as much as possible.
+This will be responsible for running essential services, like init.

 - Zygote (GID 1) -- Zygote is the most privileged interactable process.
 It starts the settings manager, app manager, desktop, etc.